dcrow2huskers/error-normalizer/README.md

    ollama pull llava
    ```

-3. **Run LlaVA:**
+4. **Run LlaVA:**
    ```bash
    ollama run llava
    ```
    Make sure the terminal is open in the background and ollama is running the LLaVA model while using ERror Normalizer.

-   The app may run llava on your device automatically.
+> Note: The app may run LLaVA on your device automatically after initial Ollama setup.

   Don't forget to stop the model after you are done using the app.
    ```bash
    ollama stop llava
    ```